d-risk/mock-api-gateway/README.md

 [![Build Status](https://dev.azure.com/d-risk/api-gateway/_apis/build/status/d-risk.mock-api-gateway?branchName=master)](https://dev.azure.com/d-risk/api-gateway/_build/latest?definitionId=16&branchName=master)

-This project is a microservice that provides credit reports on companies through [GraphQL].
+This project is a microservice that provides risk reports on companies through [GraphQL].
 You can learn more about GraphQL by following the given link.

 ## Getting Started